-With flu season in full swing and the spread of the novel coronavirus to worry about, a lot of us are focused on how to stay healthy.
+With cold and flu season in full swing, and COVID-19 continuing to circulate, a lot of us are focused on how to stay healthy.
 From slurping up soup to bathing in hand sanitizer, you've probably read about a million different ways to avoid getting sick.
 But which prevention strategies actually work?

 Below, medical experts separate fact from fiction to help set straight some of the most common germ myths.

 1. Myth: Vitamin C Can Cure a Cold

 When you're under the weather, you might reach for a tall glass of orange juice.
 But does a little vitamin C do the trick when you're sick?